 How to Clean Enameled Cast Iron Cookware

 Enameled cast iron is my go-to cookware.
 While the vast majority of my pots are Le Creuset, I also have pieces by Lodge, Chasseur, and Staub – that’s what owning a cookware store for 15 years does!
 I’m a sucker for a new piece of cast iron.
-Anyway, I thought we’d run through how to clean enameled cast iron cookware.
-There is a LOT of misinformation out there (hello rock salt and lemon!) so let’s set the record straight!
+Anyway, I thought we’d run through how to clean enameled cast iron cookware (and how to keep it looking its best!).
+There is a LOT of misinformation out there (hello rock salt and lemon!), so let’s set the record straight!

 A black le creuset dutch oven sitting on a kitchen table surrounded by cooking bits and pieces.